matteocarpi/julia/pages/index.md

-  London, where she graduated with Distinction. \n\nLater, she toured  China as a Puppeteer and Co-Director with Little Orange Castle Theatre & Theatro Piccolo and embarked on a national tour of India with ‚The Whilst Walking Theatre Festival’ (The Collaborators & Bacterial Factory).\n\nCurrently she is researching on female characters in Stories and how they are connected with us nowadays - with the project Heroines.\n\n\n\n______________________________________________________________________________\n\n\n\nJulia Vandehof ist Theatermacherin, Schauspielerin und physische Performerin.
+  London, where she graduated with Distinction. \n\nLater, she toured  China as a Puppeteer and Co-Director with Little Orange Castle Theatre & Theatro Piccolo and embarked on a national tour of India with ‚The Whilst Walking Theatre Festival’ (The Collaborators & Bacterial Factory).\n\nCurrently she is focusing her research on the poetry of future dystopian worlds thanks to Kunststipendium NÖ  and female characters in Stories and how they are connected with us nowadays - with the project Heroines.\n\n\n\n______________________________________________________________________________\n\n\n\nJulia Vandehof ist Theatermacherin, Schauspielerin und physische Performerin.
 Sie lebt